Wondering how our software will work with and within your operation? Get answers to your questions right here.

 Our backup system encrypts data on the device before it's sent to the cloud, but we understand that you may still consider some data too sensitive to send.
 In turn, you can customize the directories to be backed up on each machine.

-The administrator can also disable the backup tool, but keep in mind that another backup mechanism would need to be in place to remain compliant with our insurance policy terms.
+The administrator can also disable the backup tool but should keep in mind that another backup mechanism would need to be in place to remain compliant with our insurance policy terms.

-We don't recommend backing up excessively large files like full machine images, because our backup tool is rate limited to 100 KB/s to conserve network resources.
+We don't recommend backing up excessively large files like full machine images because our backup tool is rate limited to 100 KB/s to conserve network resources.
 In a cloud environment, the provider's own machine image backup solution is likely your best option.
+Our backups are limited to 1TB for the organization so the business-critical folders should be backed up first and foremost.

 Send us an email